IBM/applications-integration-using-ibm-cloud-pak-for-integration/README.md

 ![](./images/java-files.png)

-- `App1Put.java` puts a shipping tracking request message, in XML format, to the queue REQUEST.IN
+- `RequestorPUT.java` puts a shipping tracking request message, in XML format, to the queue REQUEST.IN
-- `App2GetPut.java` takes JSON request message from REQUEST.OUT.
+- `ResponderGetPut.java` takes JSON request message from REQUEST.OUT.
 It builds a response message, in JSON format, and puts the response message in REPLY.IN queue.
-- `App1Get.java` gets response message, in XML format, from REPLY.OUT queue
+- `RequestorGET.java` gets response message, in XML format, from REPLY.OUT queue
 - `Constants.java` holds connection details to queue manager.

 Update connection details in Constants.java file.
 You can get connection details as explained in section [Configure MQ instance for TLS](#4-configure-mq-instance-for-tls).